johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ## God's commissioning ##

-This section explores the origins of the word *mission* and its connection with *commissioning*, in order to understand how the messianic, new covenant community is united with God's mission.
+This section explores the origins of the word *mission* and its connection with *commissioning*, in order to understand how the messianic, new-covenant community is united with God's mission.

 ### The sending of God ###

 The English word, *mission*, derives from a Latin word, *missio*, meaning *sending*.
-It was originally used exclusively to refer to *God's sending of himself*,[^cf1] into the world, to restore it from the effects of human rebellion, idolatry and forces of chaos, darkness and evil.
+It was originally used exclusively to refer to *God's sending of himself* [^cf1] into the world, to restore it from the effects of human wickedness, idolatry, chaos, spiritual darkness, oppression, injustice and evil.
+We see this in three particular ways.

--	**The Old Testament[^cf2] reveals God's covenantal presence**
+-	**The Old Testament[^cf2] reveals God's covenant presence**

-	In particular, the *Shekinah* (glorious presence of God), dwelling within the pillar of cloud and fire, during the exodus from Egypt, and within the *Ark of the Covenant*, visited by Moses and the Levitical high priests, during the annual *Passover*.
+	In particular, the *Sh’kinah*, (Hebrew: glorious Presence of God; see Luke 2:9, Hebrews 1:3; 1 John 1:14, 2 Peter 1:17; Matthew 17:6 etc), which manifested as a pillar of cloud and fire during the exodus from Egypt (Exodus 13:17-14:29) and within the *Ark of the Covenant*, visited by Moses and Aaron (Exodus 40) and following Solomon’s dedication of the temple (2 Chronicles 7).

 -	**The New Testament reveals the Messiah, Jesus**

-	As the Passover *Lamb of God*; as *apostle* and *high priest* and as *the sole expression of the glory (Shekinah) of God...the perfect imprint and very image of God's nature[^cf3]*—in every way, Jesus, the Messiah, reflects the reality that God the Father is a missional god.
+	As “Lamb of God,” apostle and high priest and “the sole expression of the glory (*Sh’kinah*) of God—the perfect imprint and very image of God's nature[^cf3]”—in every way Jesus the Messiah reflects the reality that God the Father is a missional god.

 -	**The New Testament reveals the Holy Spirit**